pushme-pullyou/pushme-pullyou.github.io/gubgub/README.md

 * R2 committed
 * 2016-10-26 ~ COR: Display current user in document.title < added
 * Halfway through renaming folders and cleaning-up code
-* Moving to onHashChange ib HTNL strategy
+* Moving to onHashChange ib HTML strategy
     * Will try to use 'if not loaded then load strategy'
     * Keep all major decisions all in the HTML file
     * Use location hash to control things